muskansrivastava0305/Exploring-Node.js/Readme.md

 ### Is it a Language or a Framework?

-Node.js is not a programming language or a framework . but rather a Javascript runtime environmentn= the allows developers to run javaScript outside of vrowser
+Node.js is not a programming language or a framework . but rather a Javascript runtime environment the allows developers to run javaScript outside of browser